hartwigmedical/hmftools/lilac/README.md

 NOTE: Lilac handles BAMs which have been sliced for the HLA gene regions.

+If a sample's tumor BAM is provided in place of the reference BAM, then Lilac will determine the allele solution from it instead.

 ### Optional Inputs

 Argument | Description
 ---|---
 ref_genome_version | V37 (default), V38 or HG19 (ie 37 with 'chr' prefix)
 tumor_bam | Sample's tumor BAM
-gene_copy_number_file | Sample gene copy number file from Purple somatic_variants_file | Sample's somatic variant VCF file, for annotation of HLA gene variants
+rna_bam | Sample's RNA BAM if available gene_copy_number_file | Sample gene copy number file from Purple somatic_variants_file | Sample's somatic variant VCF file, for annotation of HLA gene variants